List of Jersey Shore episodes: Season 4 (2011)

 MTV renewed Jersey Shore for a fourth season on January 24, 2011.
 It was the first to be shot overseas, this time following the cast in Florence, Italy.
 Filming went from May to June 20, 2011 and the fourth season premiered on August 4, 2011.
 The fourth season aired for 12 episodes and finished airing on October 20, 2011.

 Season 5 (2012)

 Jersey Shore was renewed for a fifth season.
-Filming started a week after returning from Italy on June 27th, 2011 to August 1st, 2011.
-It premiered on January 5, 2012 and follows the cast returning to Seaside Heights, New Jersey after spending the fourth season in Italy.
+Filming started a week after returning from Italy on June 27, 2011, to August 1, 2011.
+It premiered on January 5, 2012, and follows the cast returning to Seaside Heights, New Jersey, after spending the fourth season in Italy.

 Season 6 (2012)

-On March 19, 2012, MTV confirmed that the series would return for a sixth season at Seaside Heights, with the whole cast returning.
+On March 19, 2012, MTV finally confirmed that the series would return for a sixth season at Seaside Heights, with the whole cast returning.
 Snooki, being pregnant, lived next door to the shore house.
-On August 30, 2012 it was confirmed that Season 6 would be the final season of the show.
+On August 30, 2012, it was confirmed that Season 6 would be the final season of the show.
 Jersey Shore Season 6: The Uncensored Final Season was released on DVD, March 19, 2013.